 - Expected benefits of the program for your organization – share information from our toolkit and any other data you have that shows the potential positive impact.

-Expected benefits of the program for employees – use the results of the PAWrometer™ survey here, too.
-Share information about anticipated impact on your employees.
+- Expected benefits of the program for employees – share information about anticipated impact on your employees.
 It also helps to show leadership the level of employee interest.
-You could conduct an informal survey to understand what percentage of employees at would enjoy a pet-friendly workplace program.
+You could conduct an informal survey to understand what percentage of your employees would enjoy a pet-friendly workplace program.
 However, be careful not to get employees’ hopes up without management buy-in.

-Expected recruiting impact – look at the companies with whom you compete for talent, both in your local area and nationwide.
-How many of them have pets at work policies?
+- Expected recruiting impact – look at the companies with whom you compete for talent, both in your local area and nationwide.
+How many of them have pet policies?
 Have any of them gotten positive PR because of a pet-friendly program?
 Do you think you could tout pet-friendliness to get an edge over competitors?

-Expected financial implications – while creating a pet policy that’s right for your organization will take time and research, be ready to give at least a high-level overview to your management.
-Include expected implications such as creating a pet waste space on your property or the need to renegotiate your lease to add pets.
+- Expected financial implications – while creating a pet policy that’s right for your organization will take time and research, be ready to give at least a high-level overview to your management.
+Include expected implications such as creating a pet relief area on your property or the need to renegotiate your lease to add pets.